quintentruyens/Selsiro-emulator/README.md

 [![Language grade: C++](https://img.shields.io/lgtm/grade/cpp/github/quintentruyens/Selsiro-emulator)](https://lgtm.com/projects/g/quintentruyens/Selsiro-emulator/context:cpp)

 ## About Selsiro-emulator
-A emulation of a RISC-V computer in C++.
+This is an emulation of a RISC-V computer in C++.
 Part of the Selsiro project.

 ## More Details